netdata/netdata/collectors/python.d.plugin/elasticsearch/README.md

   node_status        :  yes/no        # Get metrics from "/_nodes/_local/stats".
 Enabled by default.
   cluster_health     :  yes/no        # Get metrics from "/_cluster/health".
 Enabled by default.
   cluster_stats      :  yes/no        # Get metrics from "'/_cluster/stats".
 Enabled by default.
   indices_stats      :  yes/no        # Get metrics from "/_cat/indices".
-Enabled by default.
+Disabled by default.
 ```

 If no configuration is given, module will try to connect to `http://127.0.0.1:9200`.